Organization records of a neighborhood association in midtown Kansas City, MO.

 The Zetta E. Bankert collection consists of photographs and her manuscript about vacant houses in Missouri entitled, "This, My House."
 The collection also contains research material, letters to publishers, personal photographs, negatives, maps of Missouri counties, and miscellaneous material.

 Architectural drawings, renderings, photographs, specifications and correspondence of the architectural firm Hoit, Price and Barnes and its predecessors.

-The collection contains the line drawings for the Batschelett House in La Due, Missouri, including: Location map; partial site plan; foundation and floor plans; a general section; north, south, east, and west elevations; door and window elevations; and profiles of details.
-Documentation was undertaken as part of Historic American Buildings Survey through the U.S. National Park Service Office of Archeology and Historic Preservation, John A. Huffman, architect.
+The collection contains the line drawings for the Batschelett House in La Due, Missouri, including: location map; partial site plan; foundation and floor plans; a general section; north, south, east, and west elevations; door and window elevations; and profiles of details.
+Documentation was undertaken as part of the Historic American Buildings Survey through the U.S. National Park Service Office of Archeology and Historic Preservation, John A. Huffman, architect.
 Drawings by Tony Apostolaros.

 Personal research files of architectural historian, Linda F. Becker.
 The collection includes National Historic Register Nominations for properties in Kansas City, Missouri; Kansas City, Kansas; and Harrisonville, Missouri.

 Structural drawings of a St. Louis structural engineer who worked with Frederick C. Taxis includes drawings mostly of Mid-Missouri buildings, including buildings at Stephens College and the University of Missouri.
 Also included are drawings done by Morris F. Marks.
 Many of the buildings were designed by the architects Jamieson and Spearl of St. Louis.

 Charles C. Bell Residence (Boonville, Mo.)
 Architectural Drawings, no date (C2397)

 Plans, elevations, and sections.
 Architects: C.W.
 Keiser and Llew Epperson.

 Morris Frederick Bell Architectural Drawings, 1883-1895 (C3632)